-- 9. In our opinion and according to the information and explanations given to us, the money has not been raised by way of initial public offer or further public offer during the financial year 2019-2020.
-However, the company received a sum of Rs.15 Million from Related Parties towards unsecured Loan during the financial year 2019-2020 and the term loans raised from Banks during earlier years were reported to have been utilised for the purpose for which they were raised. - 10.
-According to the information and explanations given to us, no fraud by or on the company by its officers/employees has been noticed or reported during the Financial year 2019-2020. - 11.
+- 9. In our opinion and according to the information and explanations given to us, the money has not been raised by way of initial public offer or further public offer during the financial year 2020-21.
+However, the term loans raised from Banks during earlier years were reported to have been utilised for the purpose for which they were raised. - According to the information and explanations given to us, no fraud by or on the company by its officers/employees has been noticed or reported during the Financial year 2020-21. - 11.
 The company has not paid managerial remuneration during the year.
 Therefore, this clause is not applicable to the company. - 12.
-In our opinion, the Company is not a chit fund or a nidhi company.
+In our opinion, the Company is not a chit fund or a Nidhi company.
 Therefore, this clause is not applicable to the company. - 13.
 The company transactions with the related parties are in compliance with section 177 and 188 of Companies Act, 2013 and the details have been disclosed in the financial statement as required by the Indian Accounting Standards and the Companies Act, 2013. - 14.
-The company has not made any preferential allotment/private placement of shares or fully or partly convertible debentures during the year.
-However, the company has raised Sub-ordinate debt (in the nature of capital) amounting to Rs.2726.83 million from its Holding Company at zero rate of interest upto 31st March,2020. - 15.
-The company has not made any non-cash transaction with directors or persons connected with him. - 16.
-According to the information and explanations given to us, the company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.
+The company has not made any preferential allotment/private placement of shares or fully or partly convertible debentures during the year. - The company has not made any non-cash transaction with directors or persons connected with him. - According to the information and explanations given to us, the company is not required to be registered under section 45-IA of the Reserve Bank of India Act.
+1934.

-For Grewal & Singh Chartered Accountants Firm Registration No.: 012322N
+For Subhash Mittal & Associates Chartered Accountants Firm's Regn.
+No. 009976N